xeaone/fsep/README.md

 ### ensureDir ###
 #### ensureDir(path) ####

-Creates a directory and it's path if it **does not exist**.
-Otherwise it does not create the directory or path if it exists.
+Exactly the same as `mkdirs`.
+Node.js `mkdir` does not overwrite the directory if it exists.

 ```JavaScript
 var Fsep = require('fsep');